via-zhang/climate-storytelling/README.md

 we know we must
 rise higher
 ```
-I wrote this poem, which appears in the final artwork line by line, in reflection of my fear and hope surrounding the climate crisis.
+I wrote this poem in reflection of my fear and hope surrounding the climate crisis.
 I often feel overwhelmed by the vast changes that are happening and how communities are being impacted by climate change—yet I strongly believe in the power of communities to come together and create equitable, sustainable solutions.

 # Data